 What Is Delicata Squash?

-Because of its edible skin and uniform shape, one of the most common ways to prepare delicata squash is to cut the squash in half crossways, scoop the seeds and other innards out of the cavity of each half, and then slice into rings before roasting or baking them.
-Alternately, you could simply slice the squash into rings and then clean the seeds and pulp from each ring individually.
+Because of its edible skin and uniform shape, the delicata squash requires little preparation.
+One of the most common ways to cook delicata squash is to cut the squash in half crossways, scoop out the seeds from each cavity, and then slice into rings.
+The squash is placed on a baking sheet, drizzled with oil and sprinkled with salt, and roasted or baked.
+Alternately, you can simply slice the squash into rings and then clean the seeds and pulp from each ring individually.
 Either way, the rings make for a unique presentation.

 What Does It Taste Like?

-When it comes to winter squash, the standard basis for comparison is butternut squash, which is the one most people are probably most familiar with.
-Delicata squash is indeed very similar to butternut squash, with a sweet, buttery flavor that pairs well with herbs like rosemary and sage, with spices like cinnamon and cloves and nutmeg, and with butter, olive oil, brown sugar and maple syrup.
-It has a similar texture, too, becoming tender and almost creamy once cooked.
+When it comes to winter squash, the standard basis for comparison is butternut squash, as it is the one most people are familiar with.
+Delicata squash is indeed very similar to this variety, with a sweet, buttery flavor, but can also be compared to sweet potato, with its rich taste and moist texture.

 Delicata Squash Recipes